-Tutorial: Edit the Azure Information Protection policy and create a new label
+Tutorial: Configure Azure Information Protection policy settings and create a new label

 Applies to: Azure Information Protection

 Instructions for: Azure Information Protection client for Windows

 - Configure the label for visual markings, recommended classification, and protection

 - See your settings and labels in action

 As a result of this configuration, users see a default label applied when they create a new document or email.
 However, they are prompted to apply the new label when credit card information is detected.
 When the new label is applied, the content is reclassified and protected, with a corresponding footer and watermark.

 You can finish this tutorial in about 15 minutes.